Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints

 The old formulation is presented below in~(\ref{eq:old-one-user})--(\ref{eq:old-define-x}).
 We use notation $A^{-1}(s) = \{ u \in U :\; s \in A(u) \}$ for the set of users authorised for step $s \in S$.

 Constraints~(\ref{eq:old-one-user}) guarantee that exactly one user is assigned to each step.
-Constraint~(\ref{eq:old-authorisations}) implements authorisations.
+Constraints~(\ref{eq:old-authorisations}) implement authorisations.
 Constraints~(\ref{eq:old-not-equals})--(\ref{eq:old-at-least}) define WSP constraints (recall that our test instances include only not-equals, at-least and at-most UI constraints, although the UDPB formulation can obviously encode any computable WSP constraints, whether UI or not).